SheetJS/docs.sheetjs.com/docz/docs/03-demos/19-mobile.md

 :::

-macOS is required for the iOS demos.
-The Android demos were tested on macOS.
+MacOS is required for the iOS demos.
+The Android demos were tested on MacOS.

 ## React Native